 You can also save a little money with an Airbnb Promo Code.

-Winter is an excellent time to visit Europe.
+Winter is an excellent time to visit Europe, or the best time to visit Iceland.
 While it is cold the cities still full of atmosphere, culture, and Christmas spirit.
 While I wasn’t sure I would enjoy fighting the cold to experience Europe in the winter, it turned out to be an enjoyable experience, and I would go again